Bryntum

 }

-The deleteTask function will identify the appropriate item by id and delete the item.
+The deleteTask function identifies the appropriate item by id and deletes the item.

 export { getTasksFromMonday, addTaskToMonday, addParentTaskToMonday, updateTaskOnMonday, deleteTask };